How to Clean a Suppressor

 How to Clean a Sealed Suppressor

 Sealed suppressors or tubeless/welded suppressors are not disassemblable the way many rimfire cans are.
 Because of how rifle and pistol ammunition works these suppressors require less cleaning but still benefit from occasional tune-ups.
-The best way to clean suppressors that are sealed is going to be CLP soaking.
-If your suppressor uses a removable mount and endcap (like the SilencerCo End Cap) you may be able to use a nylon brush to scrub the internal baffles, but this can be difficult on certain models.
+The best way to clean suppressors that are sealed is to use a suppressor cleaning solvent.
+These solvent are specially formulated to remove carbon, copper, and lead from sealed silencers and are safe for silencer parts and finishes.

 How to Clean a User-Serviceable Suppressor